-I'd never thought about cleaning a cloth in the microwave until I read the Skoy Cloth's care instructions.
-Not only can I toss these in with a load of laundry, but I can also clean them in the microwave.
-Of course, the instructions make it clear you have to soak them in water first.
-(If you don't wet the cloth before putting it in the microwave, it could start a fire.)
+I'd never thought about cleaning a cloth in the microwave until I read Skoy Cloth's care instructions.
+Not only can I toss these in with a load of laundry, but I can also clean them in the microwave to kill bacteria and unpleasant odors.
+Of course, the instructions make it clear that you have to soak them in water first.
+(If you don't wet the cloth before putting it in the microwave, you could start a fire.)

-The instructions also say you can clean them in the dishwasher.
-I prefer to clean mine this way since I use them to wipe down my stove and I use dishwasher detergents that get rid of grease, which the microwave can't do.
+The instructions also say you can stick them in the dishwasher.
+I prefer to clean mine this way since I use them to wipe down my stove, and I use dishwasher detergents that get rid of grease, which the microwave can't do.